The U.S. Embassy in Havana has suspended most routine visa services due to the ordered departure of non-emergency personnel.

 To reach out to a customer service representative, please contact our Consular Information Unit at the e-mail address and phone number below:

 - Phone: (+53) 7839-4152

 The public inquiry phone line is open from 9:00 am to 11:00 am Monday through Thursday except on American and Cuban holidays.

 The entrance to the Consular Section is located on the south side of the U.S. Embassy building along Calzada Street.

 Access to the Consular Section

-The U.S. Embassy handles several hundreds of applicants per day.
-As our space is limited, we must restrict access to our building to scheduled applicants (whose names appear on our daily visa appointment list), those who possess a written pass issued by the embassy or U.S. citizens who need American Citizen Services (ACS).
+The U.S. Embassy in Havana is only performing core functions.
+Specifically, the Consular Sections is processing a limited number of official and emergency visa applications.
+As a result, we must restrict access to our building to scheduled applicants (whose names appear on our daily visa appointment list), those who possess a written pass issued by the embassy or U.S. citizens who need American Citizen Services (ACS).

 IMPORTANT: ACCESS WILL NOT BE GRANTED FOR PERSONAL INQUIRIES REGARDING VISA/PAROLE CASES.

 Hours of Operation

 The Consular Section of the U.S. Embassy in Havana is open: